 Achieving sustainable development in Canada is intimately connected with achieving sustainable development around the world.
-There is growing understanding of the interconnection between global ecological, economic and political/social systems.
-It has become an imperative to consider economic prosperity in an integrated way with social development and environmental protection.
-It is also an imperative to consider the long-term as well as the short term impacts of any action.
+There is a growing understanding of the interconnection between global ecological, economic and political/social systems.
+It has become imperative to consider economic prosperity in an integrated way with social development and environmental protection.
+It is also imperative to consider the long-term as well as the short term impacts of any action.
 To make sustainable development a reality, there must be cooperation and change by governments, businesses and communities around the world.

 Sustainable development is about ensuring that the decisions we make as citizens, consumers, investors and governments contribute to an excellent quality of life for us and for future generations.
 Reaching this goal requires striking a careful balance on a range of issues, namely economic growth, environmental protection and social development, and implementing policies and programs that support our commitment to this balance.

 The Federal Sustainable Development Strategy (FSDS) is mandated by the Federal Sustainable Development Act (the Act), which received Royal Assent on June 26, 2008.
 The Act responds to a number of international commitments Canada has made to produce such a strategy, including at the Earth Summit in Rio de Janeiro, Brazil, in 1992 and at the 2002 World Summit on Sustainable Development in Johannesburg, South Africa.